dark9ive/Linear_Algebra-HW/README.md

 Of course, you can copy my homework easily.
 However, please remember: *You learn only when you finished your work on your own.*

-Clone this project to your device with the following command:
+Clone this project to your device with the following command

 ```
 git clone https://github.com/dark9ive/Linear_Algebra-HW.git